MarvelVipin/delta-demo01/README.md

 # delta-demo01
-This is another Demo for Git &amp; GitHub class
+This is another Demo for Git &amp; GitHub class.